redhat-developer/odo/docs/website/docs/command-reference/init.md

 ### Non-interactive mode from any registry of the list

-In this example, the devfile will be downloaded from the **Staging** registry, which is the first one in the list containing the `go` devfile.
+In this example, the devfile will be downloaded from the **Staging** registry, which is the first one in the list containing the `nodejs-react` devfile.

 ```
 $ odo registry list